1 (3-layer) 8-inch cake

 - Make Frosting: Beat cream cheese and butter until light and fluffy.
 Add confectioners’ sugar, vanilla and milk, and beat until smooth.

 - Assemble Cake: Place first cake layer top side down on cake plate or cake round.
 Top with a dollop of frosting and spread evenly over top.
 Repeat with second layer.
 Add third layer and use remaining frosting to frost cake.
-Garnish with pecans and coconut and refrigerate for at least 1 hour before serving.
+Garnish as desired and refrigerate for at least 1 hour before serving.